11 Fun Space Themed Home Learning Activities

 I’m pretty sure you can come up with something a little more catchy!

-I bought this mosaic rocket set from an independent shop but I have found the same product online for you here.
+I bought this mosaic rocket set from an independent shop but I’m sure you’ll be able to find something similar online.
 We had previously started working on it but hadn’t got very far so I thought this was the perfect opportunity to bring it back out.
 Jake worked through it really quickly and I loved the fact that he had to use his brain to follow the pattern and his fine motor skills to carefully place each tile in position.
 Not only is it fun to do, they really have to switch on their minds plus you have a lovely ornament for the bedroom at the end of it all.

 Of course, the learning day will also need to include some reading but you can easily stick with the theme by finding reading books that talk about space, aliens, the Earth and so on.
 When I looked closely at our book collection I realised we actually had quite a few to choose from but we went with Racoon on the Moon because it is great for phonics.